The CF Bedford

 The reddy/brown paint stuff is PA10, an etch/rust preventer.
 The grey is Zinc.

-I started on the rear side door pillar first as that corner was only held on by a sliver of metal, the rest had rusted away. |
+I started on the rear side door pillar first as that corner was only held on by a sliver of metal, the rest had rusted away.

 Next was the left rear panel, bottom section.
-As that was also only hanging on by a thread. |
+As that was also only hanging on by a thread.

 I've tried to cut away as much as I can without loosing any strength, both rear lower quater panels have been removed, the rear lower panel (inner and outer), both sills, both front guards (fenders), front panel, windscreen inner panel as well as a few other bits.
 I have kept these panels off to be sand blasted, to make sure no rust is left, after sand blasting the panels will be treated with an etch primer, seam sealer and once finished, a good dosing of rust proofing.

-Basically the bottom of the main panels had to be replaced all that way around, edges of the roof as well as the inner roof guttering, the front pillars, front inner valance and windscreen hole.
+Basically the bottom of the main panels had to be replaced all the way around, edges of the roof as well as the inner roof guttering, the front pillars, front inner valance and windscreen hole.
 As well as the door frames and front skins, front guards, sill.
 I think I listed them all, sure was a lot of it.